-- UE communications trends (see clause 4.15.4.3).
+- UE communications trends (see clause 4.15.4.3); and

+- UP with redundant transmission: the event notification indicates if redundant transmission (see clause 5.33.2.2 of TS 23.501 [2]) has been activated or not for the PDU session.

 When the consumer NF is the NWDAF, the event Information on PDU Session for WLAN is used to collect data for WLAN performance analytics as specified in TS 23.288 [50].

 When the consumer NF is the NWDAF, the event Session Management Congestion Control Experience for PDU Session is used to collect data for Session Management Congestion Control Experience analytics as specified in TS 23.288 [50].